 The grading policy for noncredit courses is defined in title 5, section 55021(c): "The grading policy may provide for award of grades in noncredit courses, including courses which are part of a high school diploma program or may be accepted for high school credit by a high school."
-Currently, students are not receivieng grades or progress indicators in noncredit courses; however, faculty are exploring the option.
+Grades or progress indicators for noncredit courses at Southwestern College also comply with Administrative Procedure 4230 Grading and Academic Record Symbols.

 The DE component of a noncredit course must meet standards set forth by California Education Code, title 5 regulations, and local College District policies pertaining to noncredit Distance Education.
-Currently, no noncredit courses are offered via distance education; however, faculty are exploring the option.
-When it is available, these standards will apply.
+Standards for approval of distance education for noncredit courses is established in Administrative Procedure 4105 Distance Education and Administrative Procedure 4115 Distance Education Regular Effective Contact.

-Course objectives articulate the knowledge and skills you want students to acquire by the end of the course and the concepts and activities a student must be exposed to or experience in order to develop proficiency in the stated student learning outcomes of a course3.
+Course objectives articulate the knowledge and skills you want students to acquire by the end of the course and the concepts and activities a student must be exposed to or experience in order to develop proficiency in the stated student learning outcomes of a course.
 Objectives must be written in complete sentences, using language that is discipline specific and demonstrates the highest level of rigor appropriate for the class.
 Typically there should be one sentence or phrase per objective and, typically, each objective should contain two action verbs.
 Bloom's taxonomy or other accepted andragogical or national standards descriptors may be used as references.